ocean-perception/bayesian-inference/README.md

 docker pull ghcr.io/ocean-perception/bnn_inference:latest
 ```

-and run it using our alias:
+and run it using this alias:

 ```bash
 alias bnn_inference='docker run --rm -it --ipc=private -e USER=$(whoami) -h $HOSTNAME --user $(id -u):$(id -g) --volume $(pwd):/data -v /etc/passwd:/etc/passwd:ro --name=bnn_$(whoami)_$(date +%Y%m%d_%H%M%S) ghcr.io/ocean-perception/bnn_inference:latest'
 ```

+You can append the alias to your `~/.bashrc` file to make it permanent.

 ## As a python package
 You can also install the package natively in your computer using python.
-You can install it bare bones or in a virtual environment running the following command from the root of bnn_inference.
+It is recommended to install it within a virtual environment (e.g. conda, venv) running the following command from within the root folder of this repository:

 ```bash
 pip install -r requirements.txt